tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

   * A linear regression model is created (instantiated) using Scikit-learn, and the data are fit into the model.

-Explain how to obtain the parameters of the model, its slope and y-intercept:
+Explain how to obtain the parameters of the model, its slope, and y-intercept:

   ```python
   print(model.coef_)